View David Vickers's Obituary on emissourian.com and share memories

 |

+He is survived by two brothers, Robert Vickers, Arnold, and Darrel Vickers, Washington, and two sisters, Carla Ungerer and husband Armand, Washington, and Linda Harty and husband Bill, New Haven.
+He also is survived by uncles; aunts; nieces; nephews; cousins; and so very many friends.
+He will be greatly missed.

+David was preceded in death by his father, Thomas Lafon Vickers; his mother, Hazel Audrey (Scott) Vickers; and two brothers, Thomas Lafon Vickers Jr. and Calvert LeRoy Vickers.

-A funeral service for David Vickers, 74, Union, will be Wednesday, Feb.
+A funeral service was held Wednesday, Feb.
 19, at 11 a.m. at Oltmann Funeral Home, Union.